pyrbin/Ascension-DraftMode-Reroller/README.md

 # DraftMan - WoW Ascension S4 Draft Mode Reroller

-__DISCLAIMER: this addon was very roughly and quickly put together over a night so there might be bugs!__
+**DISCLAIMER: this addon was very roughly and quickly put together over a night so there might be bugs!**

-* Auto-roller for Project Ascension Season 4 Draft Mode
+- Auto-roller for Project Ascension Season 4 Draft Mode
-* Designed with a key spammer in mind
+- Designed with a key spammer in mind
-* Simple GUI for selecting spells/sets
+- Simple GUI for selecting spells/sets

+## Installation

+- Go to releases and download source code
+- Open the zip file and open the folder Ascension-DraftMode-Reroller-v.X
+- Drag the folder DraftMan into your WoW-Ascension addons folder

 ## Guide

-* Click the "create macro" button and put the macro on the Action Bar (Action Bar 1)
+- Click the "create macro" button and put the macro on the Action Bar (Action Bar 1)
-* Open a set (click button "SET1" etc..) and fill the fields with the Spell ids you want (list below)
+- Open a set (click button "SET1" etc..) and fill the fields with the Spell ids you want (list below)
-* If you want to target more than one spell in a field you can seperate them by commas eg. "172, 688"
+- If you want to target more than one spell in a field you can seperate them by commas eg. "172, 688"
-* Start spamming the Macro (or use your prefered key spammer)
+- Start spamming the Macro (or use your prefered key spammer)
-* When a set is found the addon will delete the macro and logout
+- When a set is found the addon will delete the macro and logout

 ### An example of a set: